nimhbg/wis2box/docs/source/user/setup-datasets.rst

    To verify the metadata publication use an MQTT client subscribed to your wis2box-broker before clicking "SUBMIT".

-Provide the authentication token created earlier in the "Authentication Token" field amd click "SUBMIT" to publish the dataset:
+Provide the authentication token created earlier in the "Authentication Token" field and click "SUBMIT" to publish the dataset:

 .. image:: ../_static/wis2box-webapp-dataset_editor_success.png
   :width: 800